je-nnyt/tp/docs/UserGuide.md

 ### Duplicated name
 The given name is duplicated.

+### Extra argument
+There is an extra argument not supported by the `cd` command.
+Possible reason:
+- The user might be trying to cd to either transportation and accommodation using an index

 ### Invalid argument keyword
 The given argument keyword is incorrect.
 Possible reason:
 - the word immediately after the double hyphen "--" is misspelled